- What is home health care?

 - Private duty agencies.
 Private duty agencies offer a wide variety of services, including medical and non-medical care.
-For example, in addition to nursing, private duty services could include assistance with shopping, laundry, meals, and companionship.
-The patient/family generally incur the cost of care, although some insurance plans may also cover all or a portion of it.
+For example, in addition to nursing, private duty services could include help with shopping, laundry, meals, and companionship.
+The patient and/or family usually pay for the cost of care, although some insurance plans might also cover all or a portion of it.

-- What types of professionals comprise the home health care team?
+- What types of professionals are on the home health care team?

-The home health care team consists of physicians, nurses, home health aides, medical social workers, and therapists.
-They coordinate care based on an individual’s needs.
+The team includes doctors, nurses, home health aides, medical social workers, and therapists.
+They coordinate care based on the individual’s needs.

 - Who pays for home health care services?

 Medicare, Medicaid or other health insurances may cover the cost of home health care services.
 Some insurance policies will not cover all home health care services unless certain conditions are met.
 You can still obtain care without insurance coverage through a private duty agency on a private-pay basis.
 Additionally, some agencies may have funding to help people who cannot afford the private pay option.
-The home health care agency will be able to assist in determining if the services you need are covered or if you need to make other arrangements.
+The home health care agency can help determine if the services you need are covered or if you need to make other arrangements.

 - When does service begin?

-A physician, patient or family member can initiate service.
-However, Medicare, Medicaid and most insurance plans require physician oversight.
-Once the physician prescribes home health care, he/she authorizes a coordinated treatment plan, commonly called a “plan of care,” and periodically reviews services and the patient’s progress.
-If a physician does not prescribe home health care, but the individual still desires services, a private duty agency can suggest a plan of care to meet a wide variety of needs and budgets.
+A doctor, patient or family member can initiate service.
+However, Medicare, Medicaid and most insurance plans require doctor oversight.
+Once the doctor prescribes home health care, she authorizes a coordinated treatment plan, commonly called a “plan of care,” and periodically reviews services and the patient’s progress.
+If a doctor does not prescribe home health care, but the individual still desires services, a private duty agency can suggest a plan of care to meet a wide variety of needs and budgets.
 While some insurance plans may pay for private duty services, they are typically an out-of-pocket expense.

 - How do I choose the right agency for my loved one’s needs?

-Information regarding home health care services can be obtained from many sources, including hospital discharge departments, your physician, public health departments, telephone directory yellow pages under “home care,” “home health care,” or “nursing,” or through Web site search engines using similar terms.
+You can find information about home health care services from many sources, including hospital discharge departments, your doctor, public health departments, the Yellow Pages (look for Home Care, Home Health Care, or Nursing) or through Web site search engines using similar terms.